-A custom fit mouthguard will provide the best protection for a player's teeth.
-A mouth guard that fits exactly to the shape of their teeth will remain secure and provide protection to every corner that a boil-n-bite can't get to. .
+A custom fit mouthguard will provide the best protection for a player's teeth and braces.
+A mouth guard that fits exactly to the shape of their teeth remains secure and provide protection to every corner and curve of the teeth that a one-size-fits-all just can't get to. .

 Most mouth guards intended for braces are bulky, rubbery and gag inducing.
 That being said, getting your athlete to actually wear one becomes a whole new challenge in itself.
 The sheer bulk can make talking and breathing pretty uncomfortable..

 The American Dental Association recommends choosing a mouthguard that allows players to talk, breathe and drink with ease, while remaining in the mouth during the entire game or practice.